masterpranay1/form-validator/readme.md

 # Form Validator

 A signup and signin web app using sass and js.

-(1st Project form the 20 Projects with Vanilla Javascript.)
+(1st Project from the 20 Projects with Vanilla Javascript.)

 ## Tools Used